 Every year in July there is a Summer Gathering in the UK, where people of all ages live together for a week in the countryside, sharing the necessary tasks of cleaning, cooking, and washing-up, and attending daily workshops to explore different aspects of the chosen theme for the year.
 A variety of crafts are taught, and our usual lifestyles and attitudes are challenged.
 Many find this an enlightening experience and return year after year.
 Some of the participants come from India and other countries.

-You can read an account of the Summer Gathering 2012 here.
+You can read an account of the Summer Gathering 2012 by clicking on this link.

 Annual Gathering & Workshop